terabytesoftw/yii2/docs/guide/tutorial-standalone-actions.md

   mid-request still sees whatever value was set previously (typically `null`).
 - CSRF, session, and authentication components are application-level.
 They keep working unchanged; nothing about standalone actions disables them.
-- Controllers always win when both a controller method and a standalone action could match the same route.
-Existing applications upgrade with no behavioral change.
+- When a controller method AND a standalone Action class both match the same route, `Module::runAction()` throws `InvalidConfigException` so the developer disambiguates explicitly.
+Existing applications upgrade with no behavioral change because before this release a class file at the convention path was never resolved.